ExperimentsHNL/popper-design/overview.md

  -->
 ## <a name="WebDeveloperBrief" id="anchor2">Web Developer Brief</a> ##

-As mentioned in the Platform Overview section above, researchers and players interact with Popper through two separate interfaces: Researcher Site, and Player Site.
-The former allows researchers to launch, execute and monitor trials, while the latter serves as a hub for players who participate in the available trials on the site.
+As mentioned in the Platform Overview section above, researchers and players interact with Popper through two separate interfaces: the Researcher Site and the Player Site.
+The former allows researchers to launch, execute, and monitor trials; the latter hosts games (trials) that players (subjects) play.
+The two sites are separate, with different domain names.

 ### Researcher Site